SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 **Note:** This exercise goes beyond the material learned in this book and aims not to teach you how to program GUI applications, but to strengthen your interest in software development.
 Let's get to work.

 We add to the existing PyCharm project one more Python file.
 We name it "BGN_to_EUR_converter".
-In order to create a Graphical Application using Python we will use the standard library [**tkinter**](https://docs.python.org/3/library/tkinter.html#module-tkinter).
+To create a Graphical Application using Python we will use the standard library [**tkinter**](https://docs.python.org/3/library/tkinter.html#module-tkinter).

 ![](/assets/chapter-2-1-images/13.Currency-converter-02.png)